hmrc/transit-movements-guarantee-balance/README.md

 Run `./run_all_tests.sh`.
 This also checks code formatting and does coverage testing.

-Use `sbt test it:test` to run only the tests without the additional checks.
+Use `sbt test IntegrationTest/test` to run only the tests without the additional checks.

 ### License